 An XML file is a simple ASCII text file and almost any text editor (WordPad, Word, Emacs,...) can edit the file.
 However, the structure of the XML file is easier to read in a more specialized XML editor.
-For instance the Microsoft XML Notepad 2007 editor may be freely downloaded.
-This editor is illustrated in Figure 5.2.
+For instance the Microsoft XML Notepad 2007 or Notepad++ editors may be freely downloaded.
+The Microsoft XML Notepad 2007 editor is illustrated in Figure 5.2.